-As a New Jersey Workers compensation attorney like our friends at Rispoli & Borneo P.C. can explain, if you caught COVID on the job, you may be entitled for financial compensation – much needed funds that can help you pay the bills when you’re unable to clock in and collect a paycheck.
+As a workers compensation attorney like our friends at Rispoli & Borneo P.C. can explain, if you caught COVID on the job, you may be entitled for financial compensation – much needed funds that can help you pay the bills when you’re unable to clock in and collect a paycheck.
 Read on to learn more about what you should do if you’ve contracted COVID in the workplace, and see the right lawyer can make all the difference.

 My Employer Followed CDC Guidelines, and I Still Got COVID.
 What Should I Do?

 The CDC released important health and safety guidelines for employers to follow during the pandemic.
 If your employer followed every guideline and you still caught COVID at work, you’ll be able to file a workers’ compensation claim.
 However, you’ll still have to prove that you caught COVID on the job.

 If I Caught COVID When I Was Out of Office, Can I Still File a Claim?

 It’s difficult to prove when and where you caught COVID, but you may still be able to file a claim if you were out of the office when you got sick.
 Of course, you can’t file a workers’ compensation claim unless you can also prove that you were out of the office on work-related duties.
 For example, if you had to be out of your usual workplace for a business meeting or trip, or had to visit a different jobsite as part of your job, then you can claim that you were performing work-related functions when you got sick.

 What Should I Do if My Employer Failed to Follow CDC Guidelines?